Richter BU Collection

 A rare exampleof a Soldatenbücherei(soldiers’ library):

 This collection consists of approximately 700 books, mostly in German, published between 1829 and 1944.
-Apart from standard reference works (dictionaries, glossaries, and language learning guides), most of the books are novels or short stories, some of which are very well-known, including works by Goethe, Theodor Storm, and Joseph Martin Bauer.
-This is literature intended for entertainment and leisure, but in line with the regime: the “Blut und Boden” (“blood and soil”) ideology appears to dominate.
-However, works of Nazi doctrine proper are rare, though one can find, notably, Rosenberg’s work (call number W 560), orHitler’s *Mein Kampf*(call number W 437).
+Apart from standard reference works (dictionaries, glossaries, and language learning guides), most of the books are novels or short stories, some of which are very well-known; the collection includes works by Goethe, Theodor Storm, and Joseph Martin Bauer.
+This is literature intended for entertainment and leisure, but it conforms to the regime: the “Blut und Boden” (“blood and soil”) ideology appears to dominate.
+However, works of Nazi doctrine proper are rare; notable exceptions include Rosenberg’s work (call number W 560) andHitler’s *Mein Kampf*(call number W 437).

-Furthermore, it is reasonable to assume that certain titles in this collection, written by opponents of the regime or considered as such, could not have been part of a Soldatenbücherei organized by the Wehrmacht (for example, the great writer Thomas Mann, who was stripped of his German citizenship and emigrated to the United States).
+Furthermore, it is reasonable to assume that certain titles in this collection—written by opponents of the regime or considered as such—could not have been part of a Soldatenbücherei organized by the Wehrmacht (for example, the great writer Thomas Mann, who was stripped of his German citizenship and emigrated to the United States).

 The only titles known with certainty to have been part of the “Wehrmacht Library” are those bearing provenance stamps from the Nazi regime or from public libraries of the time, whose titles were screened and approved by the regime’s authorities.